ken-matsui/gcc-bench/REPORT.md

 ## Any challenges or important things I learned during the project

-This project deepened my passion for compilers and performance engineering.
-Initially, I was uncertain about my inclinations in these areas, as I had changed my interests dramatically in the past.
-However, this project provided an ideal platform for exploration.
-Working on the project with clear goals that resonated with my interests was profoundly rewarding.
-This experience not only clarified my future direction but also enriched me with invaluable knowledge and insights, particularly from the mentorship I received.
+Participating in this Google Summer of Code project was definitely a critical catalyst, not only in solidifying my deep-seated passion for compilers and performance engineering but also in shaping my professional orientation.
+Hitherto, I have been plagued by wavering interests, oscillating between multiple fields before focusing on the aforementioned areas.
+However, this project presented an invaluable opportunity to dissect, discern, and accentuate my pursuits.

+The structured goals of the project resonated with my evolving interests, acting as an illuminating beacon that helped me navigate the intricate sea of open source projects.
+It was an intensively rewarding experience that transformed my understanding and reinforced my commitment to the field.
+Drawing upon the challenges and triumphs of the project, I can confidently affirm my decisiveness in my selected interests.

+My journey, however, would have remained incomplete and less enriching had it not been for the mentorship I received.
+My mentor's guidance and interactions with a diverse plethora of knowledgeable individuals added invaluable layers of insights to my experience.
+These interactions expanded my professional network and honed my collaborative skills, which are essential for flourishing in open source projects.
+This project and the associations born out of it have undoubtedly molded a significant chapter of my professional narrative.

 ## Acknowledgment

 Firstly, I wish to express my profound gratitude to Patrick Palka, my mentor, for his continuous support, patience, and guidance throughout the course of this project.
-His insights and expertise have been invaluable to the evolution and success of this project.
+His insights and vast knowledge have been an invaluable catalyst that significantly shaped the trajectory and eventual success of this endeavor.

-I would also like to extend my gratitude to the reviewers of my code, in particular Jonathan Wakely and Jason Merrill, as well as my mentor, for providing constructive criticism, insights, and suggestions.
-Their thorough examination and feedback have significantly improved the quality of the final patches.
+My sincere gratitude also extends to the diligent reviewers of my code; notably, Jonathan Wakely and Jason Merrill, as well as my mentor, for their discerning eye and constructive input.
+Their profound critiques, insights, and suggestions have immensely elevated the caliber of the final code patches, ensuring an output of exceptional quality.

-In addition, I am grateful to the myriad of contributors on the GCC mailing list.
-Their prompt assistance, insightful discussions, and shared experiences have enriched this project and contributed significantly to its fruition.
+Additionally, I am profoundly thankful for the vibrant community of contributors on the GCC mailing list.
+Their timely aid, stimulating discourse, and shared experiences have added a layer of richness to this project, playing a pivotal role in its ultimate realization.
+The eco-system of collaboration they nurtured fostered a sense of belonging and provided an important learning landscape that has undoubtedly contributed to the success of this project.

 ## Related Links